 Printable artwork tends to be the most affordable.
-You pay for the file and then print it at a local print shop.
+Download your files then take them on a USB stick or email them to your local print shop.
 Alternatively, you can print on canvas at CVS or Walgreens (during their 70% off sale would be great timing!).

 A balance of professional and personal is key to welcoming therapy office décor.
 Wall hangings allow you to implement this – you can display your licenses and framed degrees alongside artwork which shows off your personality.

 Ideally, you want some real plants alongside your artwork!

 Some low-maintenance indoor plants include:

 If you have a windowless space, you might opt for some high-quality fake plants and some kind of nature tapestry.

 A nature tapestry can also act as a talking point.
 You can share therapy metaphors such as the ‘Path Up the Mountain’ used in Acceptance and Commitment Therapy (ACT):

 “Imagine you’re hiking in the mountains.
 You’re aware of how mountain trails are usually built, especially if the slopes are steep.
 These trails often wind back and forth and may have "switchbacks" which require you to walk back and forth, or even drop back to a lower level you had previously reached.

 “If I asked you at various points during your hike to evaluate how well you were doing in reaching the mountaintop, you’d likely give different answers at each point.

 “If you were in a section of the trail with switchbacks, you might say that things were not going well and that you would never reach the top.
 However, if you were in an open area where you could see the mountaintop and the path leading up to it, you might say that things were going very well.